 Welcome to Kent

-Kent is a beautiful area in Putnam County full of woods, ponds, lakes, mountains and wildlife.
+The Town of Kent is a beautiful area in Putnam County with woods, ponds, lakes, mountains and wildlife.

-Kent was first settled by Native Americans approximately 10,000-12,000 years ago.
-It became the home of the Nochpeem tribe, part of the Wappinger Confederacy, of the Algonquin Nation.
+Kent was first settled by Native Americans approximately 12,000 years ago.
+It was the home of the Nochpeem tribe, part of the Wappinger Confederacy, of the Algonquin Nation.

 European settlement began in the 1600s.
 In 1687 two Dutch fur traders, Jan Roelof Sybrandt and Lambert Dorlandt, purchased the western one-third of what would become Putnam County which included Kent.
 They sold this land to Adolph Philipse, who was granted a royal patent on June 7, 1687 for land that reached from the Hudson River to the Connecticut border.

 As European settlement increased, the local Wappingers fought to retain their land.
-Their last sachem, Chief Daniel Nimham, became the leader of the tribe in 1752 and sued the Philipse family for return of the land.
+Their last sachem, Chief Daniel Nimham sued the Philipse family for return of the land.
 He traveled to London to present his case, unsuccessfully, to the King.
 The Wappingers under Nimham joined the Patriot cause in the Revolution.
 Nimham, his son and sixty braves all perished at the Battle of Kingsbridge in 1778.

 Most of Kent's tenant farmers served in the 7th Regiment of Dutchess County under Colonel Henry Ludington during the Revolution.
 Ludington, an aide and friend of General Washington, and his wife Abigail, raised 12 children, ran a 229-acre farm and built a gristmill in the area of Kent now known as Ludingtonville.
 On April 26, 1777, word was received that the British were attacking Danbury.
 Sybil Ludington, their 16 year old daughter, rode horseback all night in the rain to alert her father's troops.
 After the War, Colonel Ludington served in the County Legislature.